Favourited 1270 times

-Our home, a beautiful farmhouse in the southwest of France with amazing views of the Pyrénées, is on the ancient pilgrim path, the Chemin de St Jacques or Camino de Santiago.
-Our pilgrims are 'donativo' so they either stay for free or give a donation that we use to buy food for the communal kitchen.
+Our home, a beautiful farmhouse in the southwest of France with amazing views of the Pyrénées, is on the ancient pilgrim path, the Chemin de St Jacques (Camino de Santiago).

 We are a family of four who moved to France from Norfolk, England in July 2012.
-Kate teaches yoga classes in French and English and Chris is a pool-cleaning guy.
-Our two children are now entering their teens.
+Kate teaches yoga classes in French and English (which you are welcome to attend) and Chris is a pool-cleaning guy.
+Our two children are now teenagers.

 Workaways love joining our family for a while (check out our reviews) :)

 Creating/ Cooking family meals